 Parcel-level data, tax maps, and property characteristics for Suffolk County towns and villages.

-New Jersey consolidates assessment data through the Division of Taxation MOD-IV file while recording remains county-level across all 21 counties.
+New Jersey consolidates assessment data through state-level systems while recording remains county-level across all 21 counties.

 5 sources integrated